 Transitional Care Management

-What is Transitional Care Management?
+What is Medicare Transitional Care Management (TCM)?

-• 99495 moderate medical complexity requiring a face to face visit within 14 days of discharge
+- 99495 – moderate medical complexity requiring a face-to-face visit within 14 days of discharge

 Requirements and Components for TCM

-- Conduct a follow-up visit within seven or 14 days of discharge, depending on the complexity of medical decision making involved.
+- Conduct a follow-up visit within 7 or 14 days of discharge, depending on the complexity of medical decision making involved.
 The face-to-face visit is part of the TCM service and should not be reported separately.

 - Medicine reconciliation and management must be furnished no later than the date of the face-to-face visit.